fardad2105/ampada-test/README.md

 https://www.figma.com/file/WfxLSqQIKTFZGtv33H8wbz/The-Challange-Design?node-id=0%3A1

 and you can see workflow in Actions part: [workflow](https://github.com/fardad2105/ampada-test/actions)

+## Notice
+Please after clone this project run it in dev branch , because all changes merged in this branch

 ## Development server

 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.